esbmc/esbmc/README.md

 - The Clang compiler as its C/C++/CHERI/CUDA frontend;
 - The Soot framework via Jimple as its Java/Kotlin frontend;
 - The ast2json package as its [Python frontend](./src/python-frontend/README.md);
-- Implements the Solidity grammar production rules as its Solidity frontend, and
+- Implements the Solidity grammar production rules as its Solidity frontend;
 - Supports IEEE floating-point arithmetic for various SMT solvers.

-In addition, ESBMC implements state-of-the-art incremental BMC and *k*-induction proof-rule algorithms based on Satisfiability Modulo Theories (SMT) and Constraint Programming (CP) solvers.
+ESBMC also implements state-of-the-art incremental BMC and *k*-induction proof-rule algorithms based on Satisfiability Modulo Theories (SMT) and Constraint Programming (CP) solvers.

 ### How to build/install ESBMC